 “There is no evidence that bump stocks have been used in the UK and the Offensive Weapons Bill seeks to ban them—with the support of the shooting associations”.

 Then there is the issue of lever release rifles and manually actuated release systems—LR and MARS.
 One has to bear in mind the effect that the proposed ban on this type of rifle will have on sports shooters who have disabilities and injuries, who are unable to operate the other rifle actions, such as bolt action or straight pull.
 Lever release rifles are very inclusive and enable disabled and injured shooters to carry on with their sport and hobby.
 Statistically, firearm owners are the most law-abiding citizens in the UK.
 No crime has ever been committed with a lever release rifle.
 The criminals’ weapon of choice is an illegally obtained shotgun or handgun.
-Handgun crime has risen to the point that the Bill has come forward, even though handguns are already legal.
+Handgun crime has risen to the point that the Bill has come forward, even though handguns are already illegal.

 The noble Lord, Lord Lucas, is my captain as captain of the House of Lords shooting team, of which I have been a member for years.
 We shoot in the Vizianagram trophy at Bisley.
 What Wimbledon is to tennis and Lord’s is to cricket, Bisley is the headquarters of world shooting.
 When we have our match against the other place, the Oxford and Cambridge annual varsity match also takes place.

 There has been concern from the shooting community about this Bill.
 Shooting is a global, Olympic sport.
 As things stand, shooting has not been included in the Commonwealth Games in Birmingham in 2022.
 Is the Minister aware of this?
 I brought this up with Matt Hancock, the current Health Secretary, who was at that time Secretary of State for Culture, Media and Sport.
 He assured me that the Government were very supportive of shooting being included in the Birmingham 2022 Commonwealth Games.
-I have had representations from the president of the National Rifle Association of India, who is now also vice-president of the International Shooting Sport Federation, his Highness Raninder Singh, expressing his concerns.
+I have had representations from the president of the National Rifle Association of India, who is now also vice-president of the International Shooting Sport Federation, His Highness Raninder Singh, expressing his concerns.
 India and Britain win many medals in shooting in the Commonwealth Games.
 It is an inclusive sport for all ages—people shoot over the age of 50—competed by small countries in the Commonwealth.
 The Falkland Islands put forward a big shooting team.
 Will the Minister assure us that the Government are making every effort to include shooting in the Birmingham Commonwealth Games in 2022?

 At Third Reading the Home Secretary, Sajid Javid, acknowledged that the Bill had raised some difficult issues regarding proportionality, but stressed his belief that the right balance had been struck.
 He said: